Attendance and behaviour

 How we celebrate excellent attendance

-We actively promote and encourage 100% attendance for all pupils.
+We actively promote and encourage 100% attendance for all pupils and celebrate good attendance both in class and during a weekly assembly.

-Every Monday, every pupil who had 100% attendance the previous week will have their name put into a draw, the winning pupil will get to choose a book from the Headteacher's book shelf.
+Each week pupils who have achieved 100% attendance will be entered into a prize draw to win a book from the Headteacher’s Bookshelf.
 The book will be theirs to keep.
 Winners will be communicated to parents/carers via the Newsletter.

 Absence